 - A. If PBMC culture is performed, we recommend the use of heparin as an anti-coagulant. - B. In an experiment where cells are stained with T-Select MHC Tetramer and antibodies, Clear Back (human FcR blocking reagent) may effectively block non-specific binding caused by macrophages or endocytosis, resulting in clear staining.
-Please refer to the data sheet (MBL, PN MTG-001) for details. - C. A Tetramer, which is constructed with the same allele of interest and an irrelevant peptide, may also be used as a negative control. - D. We recommend the use of anti-CD8 antibody, clone Hit8a (MBL, PN K0226-4) or SFCI21Thy2D3 (T8) because some anti-CD8 antibodies inhibit Tetramer-specific binding to TCR. - E. To reduce contamination of unlysed or nucleated red blood cells in the gate, we recommend the use of CD45 antibody and gating of the lymphocyte population. - F. Apoptotic, necrotic, and/or damaged cells are sources of interference in the analysis of viable cells by flow cytometry.
-Cell viability should be determined by 7-aminoactinomycin D (7-AAD) staining; intact viable cells remain unstained (negative).
+Please refer to the data sheet (MBL, PN MTG-001) for details. - C. A Tetramer, which is constructed with the same allele of interest and an irrelevant peptide, may also be used as a negative control. - D. We recommend the use of anti-CD8 antibody, clone Hit8a (MBL, PN K0226-4) or SFCI21Thy2D3 (T8) because some anti-CD8 antibodies inhibit Tetramer-specific binding to TCR. - E. To reduce contamination of unlysed or nucleated red blood cells in the gate, we recommend the use of CD45 antibody and gating of the lymphocyte population.

-G. Cells do not need to be fixed before analysis if stained cells are analyzed by flow cytometry within several hours.
+- F. Apoptotic, necrotic, and/or damaged cells are sources of interference in the analysis of viable cells by flow cytometry.
+Non-viable cells should be evaluated and discriminated following 7-AAD-positive labeling when viable cells remain unstained (negative). - G. The cells do not need to be fixed before analysis if stained cells are analyzed by flow cytometry within several hours.